nprapps/elections18-general/README.md

 The `daemons.main` Fabric task executes the `data.load_results` Fabric task.
 This task uses the [elex](https://github.com/newsdev/elex) CLI to download the results as CSV.
 It then uses `psql` to load the CSV into a PostgreSQL database using a `COPY` query.

+_note: you can pass zeroes to the load_results task (`data.load_results:zeroes`) to override results with zeros; omits the winner indicator.Sets the vote, delegate, and reporting precinct counts to zero._

 ### Fabric tasks render results from the database to JSON

 After fetching the results and loading them into the database, the `daemons.main` Fabric task executes the `publish_results` Fabric task.
 This task calls the `render.render` Fabric task which calls other Python code that uses the [Peewee](https://github.com/coleifer/peewee) ORM to retrieve results from the database through the `models.models.Result` model.
 The `_serialize_results` function takes the Peewee model instances, converts them to plain Python dictionaries and adds a few calculated fields.
 It also shapes the collection of results into the format that will eventually be dumped to a JSON string by `_write_json_file`.